2012 National League Championship Series: Game 2

 Cardinals starter Chris Carpenter gave up a home run to the leadoff hitter Ángel Pagán to give the Giants an early one-run lead.
 The lead was short-lived, however, as Carpenter hit a double in the top of the second inning that scored Pete Kozma, who walked with two outs.
 The game remained tied until the bottom of the fourth inning, when the Giants scored four runs, three of which were unearned amid two Cardinals errors.
 Brandon Belt hit a double off Carpenter and advanced to third on Gregor Blanco's single.
 Brandon Crawford then reached first base on a throwing error by first baseman Allen Craig; Belt scored on the play and Blanco advanced to second.
 Crawford and Blanco then advanced to second and third, respectively, on Vogelsong's sacrifice bunt, and Pagán was walked to load the bases.
 Marco Scutaro—who had been involved in a collision with Cardinals left fielder Matt Holliday in the first inning in what some termed a "questionable" slide into second base—then hit a single to left field that went between Holliday's legs, allowing Blanco, Crawford, and Pagán to score.

-The Giants padded their lead in the eighth inning when Ryan Theriot hit a two-RBI single with the bases loaded off of Shelby Miller, scoring Blanco and Aubrey Huff.
+The Giants padded their lead in the eighth inning when Ryan Theriot hit a two-RBI single with the bases loaded off Shelby Miller, scoring Blanco and Aubrey Huff.
 Ryan Vogelsong pitched seven innings while Jeremy Affeldt and Sergio Romo pitched a scoreless eighth and ninth, respectively, as the Giants' 7–1 win tied the series heading to St. Louis.